abdullah85/abdullah85.github.io/README.md

 ## About

-Bird's eye view of all projects, technologies, articles currently relevant for me.
+Bird's eye view of relevant projects, technologies, articles.